Active View reporting

 Total number of impressions that were eligible to measure viewability.
-An impression is eligible if (a) the ad's creative has an Active View enabled tag, and (b) at the time the impression is counted.
+An impression is eligible if (a) the ad's creative has an Active View enabled tag, and (b) the impression is counted with a downloaded pingback.

-Out of the total number of impressions that were eligible, those that were measurable by Active View.
-Even when an ad tag has Active View enabled, some factors may prevent the tag from capturing data.
+Impressions that were measurable by Active View out of the total number of eligible impressions.
+This value should generally be close to 100%; however, even when an ad tag has Active View enabled, some factors may prevent the tag from capturing data.
 For example, an impression that is rendering in a cross-domain iframe may not be measurable.

 Percentage of impressions that were measurable with Active View, out of the total number of Active View eligible impressions, calculated as: (measurable impressions ÷ eligible impressions) × 100